 “I am seeing a therapist now.”

-Unfortunately, too many people (and health care professionals) think that the problem is weight and miss the diagnosis of BED, or prescribe the wrong treatment: weight loss.
+Unfortunately, too many people (and health care professionals) think the problem is weight and miss the diagnosis of BED, or prescribe the wrong treatment: weight loss.
 (Be sure to read this post too: What is the Association Between Weight and Binge Eating Disorder?)
 Ultimately, it is essential to resolve the underlying issues driving the binge eating.

 During the retreat, these participants learned that it wasn’t about the food or about having enough willpower.
 They learned to tell the difference between meeting their needs for fuel and meeting their other needs.
 Together, we had many lovely mindful meals and mindful movement opportunities.
 I am happy to say that they are now on the right track toward healing their relationship with food and their body!